Fractional Executive Explained: Purpose, Roles, and How They Help Businesses

 Considerations When Hiring a Fractional Executive

-Before hiring or engaging with a fractional executive arrangement, there are a few factors you will need to put into considerations:
+Before hiring or engaging with a fractional executive arrangement, there are a few factors you will need to put into consideration:

 1. Define Your Goals and Expectations